organisciak/dissertation/document/2_crowdsourcing.md

 Recently, crowdsourcing has proven useful for time-sensitive queries, and has been used by Twitter to model searches that may have never been seen before [@chen_improving_2013].

 One of the better explored spaces of retrieval over or incorporating crowdsourced information is in folksonomies.
-Folksonomies refer to free-text labelling (i.e. 'tagging') by non-professionals.
+Folksonomies refer to free-text labelling (i.e., 'tagging') by non-professionals.
 A popular resource for folksonomies over general web documents is the older incarnation of bookmarking website del.icio.us.
 In folksonomies such as on del.icio.us, over 50% of tags contribute information that was not contained in the document; for music tags (on the website Last.fm), over 98% of tags provide text information not previously help in the record [@bischoff_can_2008].
 Information retrieval can benefit for this extra information, and a comparison of web query logs to folksonomies from del.icio.us, Flickr, and Last.fm shows that 58.43-71.22% of queries overlap at least partially with tags in those systems (ibid).